 Lightweight and extremely easy to install, the only downside is they may not be as durable as other fence types and are more susceptive to weather and pest damage.

-Vinyl fences or PVC fencing is a plastic-based material also known as polyvinyl chloride.
+Vinyl fences, or PVC fencing, is a plastic-based material also known as polyvinyl chloride.
 Known for being a lot less maintenance compared to wood, this durable and weather-resistant material also doesn’t warp, rot, or fade over time.
-Available in a variety of modern fence designs for front yards, you can often play with colors and styles, including some imitation wood or stone vinyls.
+Various modern fence designs are available for front yards so that you can play with colors and styles, including some imitation wood or stone vinyl.
 A tad more expensive than wood, these usually come in a kit of interlocking pieces and can be easily assembled.
-A little more susceptible to algae, mildew and mold… it is not the best option for damp or swampy terrain.
+A little more susceptible to algae, mildew, and mold… it is not the best option for damp or swampy terrain.

 Less expensive than wood fencing and known to preserve its quality for up to 30 years, it also won’t be affected by pests and insects.
 Available in a range of colors that make modernizing your front yard a whole lot easier, this versatile, man-made fencing option is certainly a premium and convenient choice.

-Of course, with the abundance of ideas and inspiration for fence designs at your fingertips, it’s easy to get lost in the practicalities and aesthetics whilst forgetting to ask some simple questions that could be the missing piece to your securing your dream home.
+Of course, with the abundance of ideas and inspiration for fence designs at your fingertips, it’s easy to get lost in the practicalities and forget to ask some simple questions that could be the missing piece to your securing your dream home.
 Asking the following questions can certainly help:

 - How much privacy do we need?

 - How much maintenance can we commit to?